-The Executive Director also attends the annual conference of judicial disciplinary commissions sponsored by the Association of Judicial Disciplinary Counsel and the biannual College of Judicial Ethics presented by the National Commission on State Courts.
-He has made presentations in training programs held in Colorado for judges and lawyers from other countries.
-In 2016, he participated in a national conference on recusal procedures, sponsored by the Institute for the Advancement of the American Legal System.
+The Executive Director attends the annual conference of judicial disciplinary commissions sponsored by the Association of Judicial Disciplinary Counsel and the biannual College of Judicial Ethics presented by the National Commission on State Courts.
+He has made presentations in training programs held in Colorado for groups of lawyers, judges, and court staff from other countries.
+And he has been a participant and speaker at national conferences on recusal procedures and judicial discipline conducted by the University of Denver's Institute for the Advancement of the American Legal System.